alexch/codelikethis/public/lessons/db/passport.md

 # See it in Postman, cont.
-Copy the `Bearer <token>` from the JSON response, and make a GET request to `/dashboard` with it in the *header* remember, the header is where the JWT will live, should it get stored in the browser.
+Copy the `token` from the JSON response, and make a GET request to `/dashboard` and set your token as a *Bearer token* in the "Authentication" tab

 That will look something like this: